Topic: Civil Rights, Art

 Jacob Lawrence (1917-2000) was an internationally recognized artist who depicted the social and historical experiences of African Americans.
 His work, Soldiers and Students, painted in 1962, conveys both the terror and anger that many people felt during the process of school integration.
 Three armed guards accompany a group of African-American students, while a group of protesters attempt to block their entry into school.
 The figures in each group are roughly outlined and filled in with only patches of color, adding to the intensity and drama of the moment.
 Art historians suggest that it was inspired by the 1957 integration of Central High School in Little Rock, Arkansas.
 The same year that Lawrence created this painting, a mob attacked US Marshals who had been deployed to the University of Mississippi by the Kennedy administration to ensure that James Meredith, an African-American student, could safely enter the previously all-white college.

-- Project photo of Jacob Lawrence onto screen and provide brief background on the artist’s life and work.
+- Have students visit the portrait photo of Jacob Lawrence, and provide a brief background on the artist’s life and work.

-- Have students work in groups of three.
-Each group should have a reproduction of the painting, Soldiers and Students.
+- Have students either work in small groups or individually to examine Soldiers and Students.

-- Ask students to share their initial observations about the colors and shapes that they see in the painting.
-Keep students in observation mode; they will have the opportunity for interpretation in their small groups and will be able to share their interpretations with the class later in the lesson.
+- Ask students to record their observations about the colors and shapes that they see in the painting.
 Note the depiction of an effigy in the upper right section of Lawrence’s painting.
-Effigies were commonly used by angry mobs to taunt and intimidate African-American students entering schools.
+Effigies were commonly used by angry mobs to taunt and intimidate African American students entering schools.

-- Ask students to observe the painting more closely, and answer the first Visible Thinking Routine question: What’s going on?
-Then ask students to record their responses directly on the plastic sleeve.
+- Ask students to observe the painting more closely and answer the Artful Thinking Routine question: What's going on?
+Then ask students to record their responses.

-- Next ask students to consider the second Visual Thinking Routine question: What do you see that makes you say that?
-As they discuss this, have them circle the things that help them understand what is going on in the painting.
+- Ask students to consider the second Artful Thinking Routine question: What do you see that makes you say that?
+As they respond to this prompt, have them record the elements in the painting that help them understand what is going on in the painting.

-- Ask students to share responses within their groups.
+- If they are working in small groups, ask students to share their responses within their groups.

 - Facilitate a whole class discussion of the main themes that students have drawn from the work of art.